wh-alice/mig_visualstudio/vs/misc/how-to--break-on-user-unhandled-exceptions.md

 ---
-title: "How to: Break on User-Unhandled Exceptions | hehe" ms.custom: "" ms.date: "10/19/2016"
+title: "How to: Break on User-Unhandled Exceptions" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"